Leverage your strengths and define your legacy

 Rosemary Hipkins Chief Researcher NZ Council for Educational Research

-Your ability to manage stress and time will improve your efficiency and performance.
-Anne-Marie will discuss how she manages her time to ensure high levels of productivity in the workplace.
+Learning to manage your time and stress can create an efficient institute.
+Anne-Marie will discuss how she manages her time to ensure high levels of productivity.

-- Stress factors and strategies to manage them
+- Stress factors and ways to manage them

 - Learn to say no